-A person who meets the criteria for an Eating Disorder Treatment Plan may be eligible to access up to 40 sessions of evidence-based psychological treatment from a mental health professional and up to 20 sessions of dietetic services from an accredited practicing dietitian per calendar year.
+A person who meets the criteria for an Eating Disorder Treatment Plan may be eligible to access up to 40 sessions of evidence-based psychological treatment from a mental health professional and up to 20 sessions of dietetic services from an Accredited Practising Dietitian in a 12 month period.
 This plan is for people with anorexia nervosa, or with severe presentations of bulimia nervosa, binge eating disorder, or other specified feeding and eating disorders (OSFED).
-You will need to see a psychiatrist or paediatrician after your 20th psychological session so that you can access further sessions if needed.
+You will need to see a psychiatrist or paediatrician by your 20th psychological session so that you can access further sessions if needed.

-To access these supports through Medicare, you will need to see your GP and ask for an Eating Disorder Treatment Plan.
-Some GPs may bulk bill for this, and some may charge a gap.
+To access Medicare support, you will need to see your GP and ask for an Eating Disorder Treatment Plan.
+Some GPs may bulk bill for this, and others will bill you upfront and you can claim a rebate.
 You should book a longer session with your GP to enable time for them to prepare the Plan.
 If you have a psychiatrist, or your child is seeing a paediatrician, these medical professionals may also prepare the Plan.

 A person who does not meet the criteria for an Eating Disorder Treatment Plan may be eligible to receive up to 20 sessions of psychological services from a mental health professional under a Mental Health Treatment Plan and up to 5 sessions of dietetic services from a dietitian per year under a Chronic Disease Management Plan.

 Carers may also be eligible to receive up to 20 sessions of psychological services from a mental health professional per year to help them maintain their own mental health while providing care.

 You can find credentialed mental health professionals and dietitians who provide eating disorder treatment with Medicare rebates via the Find a Treatment Provider page.